linuxteck/modern-linux-tools/README.md

 ## 🖼️ Preview

-> A quick look at modern tools in action (from the full guide)
+> Real terminal output — see how these tools actually look and behave

 ![Preview](https://github.com/linuxteck/modern-linux-tools/blob/main/esa.png)
 <!-- Tip: Upload a terminal screenshot to this repo and replace the URL above -->